vijayrathore8492/python-jenkins/README.md

 ```

 ## PS
   - This is my first script Python.
-I have tried my best to keep standards, but may have missed some.
+I have tried my best to keep standards but may have missed some.